 ††††† (d) Maintain by specific agreement the power, ability, and right to monitor the agency's complaint processing performance and take action necessary to correct and improve deficiencies.

-††††† (2) District ombudsmen shall address concerns regarding the investigation or resolution of complaints referred under subsection (1) of this section to the Kentucky long-term care ombudsman.
+††††† (8) District ombudsmen shall address concerns regarding the investigation or resolution of complaints referred under subsection (1) of this section to the Kentucky long-term care ombudsman or designee.

 ††††† (9) District ombudsmen shall make referrals to county attorneys, legal aid agencies, and legal assistance offices.

 ††††† (10) District ombudsman shall report to the Kentucky long-term care ombudsman a referral to the Office of the Attorney General or any federal agency.